 Johnson’s low BMI of 16 was under review at an eating disorder clinic.
-Amanda has recognised that his eating habits were typical of someone with ASC (Autism Spectrum Condition) and he has become visibly distressed at the nutritionist’s animal-based food recommendations.
+Working closely with Johnson, Amanda recognised that his eating habits were typical of someone with ASC (Autism Spectrum Condition) and he became visibly distressed at the nutritionist’s animal-based food recommendations.
 To improve his diet and relationship with food, Amanda collaborated with him to create a food poster of vegetarian suggestions to gain weight and vary his diet.
-Improvements have been seen by his community nurse already.
-Johnson is willing to try new foods.
-There is hope of weight gain and he has developed a more positive behaviour towards discussion of his eating habits.
+Improvements have been seen by his community nurse already, and he is now willing to try new foods and discuss his diet.

-With their home life-improving, Johnson had the capacity to focus on his post-16 education.
-Amanda made contact with City and Islington College (CANDI) so that Johnson could explore his options for the next year.
-Discussion of options ahead of time has reduced his anxiety and enabled him to successfully engage in conversations about the future, including his request to consider independent living in the near future which is a huge personal achievement for Johnson.
+With their home-life improving, Johnson had the capacity to focus on his post-16 education.
+Amanda made contact with City and Islington College so that Johnson could explore his options for the next year.
+Discussing his options ahead of time has reduced Johnson’s anxiety and enabled him to engage in conversations about the future, including his request to consider independent living in the near future – a huge personal achievement.

-The family are working with services to improve aspects of their daily living and re-engage with Markfield social networks.
-Johnson has improved communication skills and a better understanding of others personal space.
+The family are working with support services to improve their daily living and engage with local networks.
+Johnson has improved his communication skills and has a better understanding of others’ personal space.
 Amanda also delivered a workshop on family spending and budgeting to reduce financial anxiety.
-Now, they have better money management, talk to each other about finances and write out expenses each month.
-Their knowledge, skills and resilience have increased significantly thanks to helping from Amanda and they are now more capable of dealing with anxiety and living more healthily.
+Now, the family have better money management, talk to each other about finances and write out expenses each month.
+Their knowledge, skills and resilience have increased significantly thanks to Amanda’s work, and they are now more capable of dealing with anxiety and living more healthily.

 ‘Thank you for supporting me to get a new phone and for visiting us to see if we are ok.
 Johnson is able to speak with you too and we didn’t know how to ask for help with things because we don’t have any other family around.’ – Johnson’s Mum.